piotrmacha/union-api-plugin-template/README.md

 ```
 src/
     YourProjectName/
-        # files that don't depend on Gothic API and in namespace "YourProjectName"
+        # files that don't depend on Gothic API and are in namespace "YourProjectName"
     Gothic/
         # .hpp files that depend on Gothic API
         SomeModuleName/